US Jobless Claims Soar Past 30 Million; Europe Reeling Also

-The number of Americans filing for unemployment benefits because of the coronavirus has soared past 30 million, worsening a crisis unmatched since the 1930s and turning up the pressure on political leaders to lift restrictions that are choking the economy.
+Bleak new figures Thursday underscored the worldwide economic pain inflicted by the coronavirus: The number of Americans filing for unemployment benefits rose past a staggering 30 million, while Europe's economies are in a record slide.

+The statistics are likely to turn up the pressure on politicians to ease the lockdowns that have closed factories and other businesses.

-Government figures released Thursday showed that 3.8 million laid-off workers applied for jobless benefits last week, raising the total to about 30.3 million in the six weeks since the outbreak took hold and forced the shutdown of factories and other businesses from coast to coast.
+In the United States, government figures showed that 3.8 million laid-off workers applied for jobless benefits last week, raising the total to about 30.3 million in the six weeks since the outbreak took hold.

-The layoffs amount to 1 in 6 American workers and encompass more people than the entire population of Texas, or more people than live in the New York and Chicago metropolitan areas combined.

 Health

+— A 1,000-bed Navy hospital ship that arrived in New York City to great fanfare a month ago was set to leave after treating just 182 patients, because the surge of cases has fallen short of the doomsday predictions.
+The 24-hour number of deaths in New York state was reported at 306, the lowest in a month.

+— With signs that the outbreak has stabilized in places around the U.S., President Donald Trump said he would not extend the White House’s social-distancing guidelines past their expiration Thursday.
+Those guidelines encouraged Americans to work from home and avoid restaurants, group gatherings and nonessential travel.
-There was also bleak new data in Europe, where over 130,000 people with the virus have died so far.

-Figures from the 19 countries that use the euro showed that the European economy shrank a record 3.8% in the first quarter as lockdowns turned cities into ghost towns and plunged nations into recession.
-The drop was the biggest since eurozone statistics began in 1995.
+There was also bleak new data in Europe, where more than 130,000 people with the virus have died.
+The economy in the 19 countries using the euro shrank 3.8% in the first quarter of the year, the biggest contraction since the eurozone countries began keeping joint statistics in 1995.

 France’s economy shrank an eye-popping 5.8%, the biggest quarterly drop since 1949.
 In Spain, the contraction was 5.2%.
 Germany is projecting that its economy, the eurozone’s biggest, will shrink 6.3% this year.

-At the same time, big job-protection programs are temporarily keeping millions of Europeans on payrolls, sparing them the record-setting flood of layoffs that is battering the U.S.
+Joblessness in Europe has reached 7.4%, the statistics agency Eurostat reported.
+However, big job-protection programs are temporarily keeping millions of Europeans on payrolls, sparing them the record-setting flood of layoffs that is battering the U.S.

-In the United States, economists have forecast that the unemployment rate for April could go as high as 20% — a figure not seen since the Depression, when the rate peaked at 25%.

-This week, the government estimated that the economy shrank at a 4.8% annual rate in the first three months of the year, the sharpest quarterly drop since the 2008 financial crisis.
+This week, the U.S. estimated that its economy shrank at a 4.8% annual rate in the first three months of the year, the sharpest quarterly drop since the 2008 financial crisis.
 But that barely captures the enormity of the downturn, because the lockdowns were not imposed until late March.

 The current quarter is expected to be much worse, with a staggering 40% drop projected.